Tag Archives: motherhood

 Simple Limit Setting

-A three step sequence of stating the limit, giving a warning, and enforcing the consequence can be used in a child-centered play therapy session … it is also a GREAT model to use CONSISTENTLY and with FOLLOW THROUGH as parents. … Continue reading
+A three step sequence of stating the limit, giving a warning, and enforcing the consequence can be used in a child-centered play therapy session … this simple limit setting model is also a GREAT to use CONSISTENTLY and with FOLLOW THROUGH